rydmike/theming_workshop/README.md

     - [ ] LIGHT Primary, opacity 6%, 0x10, Unfocused has border OFF, prefix icon primary
     - [ ] DARK set opacity to 15% 0x27s
 - [ ] Popupmenu and dropdown - Set match button width option.
-- [ ] Menus - Dropdown menu - already uses correct input decorator by default, just show it.
+- [ ] Menus - Dropdown menu, it uses the correct input decorator by default, just show it.
 - [ ] Navigation bar
-    - [ ] Has own legacy default - set to M3 to get same as we used in manual theme above.
+    - [ ] Has FCS legacy default - set to M3 to get the same as we used in the manual theme above.
     - [ ] Make custom with primary and onPrimary - nicer (imo)
 - [ ] Dialogs
     - [ ] Time picker is OK
     - [ ] Date picker - header primary container
 - [ ] FONTS?
-No fonts in Theme Playground, but we can can add them in API later.
+No fonts in Theme Playground, but we can add them in API later.
 - [ ] Visual density! - Standard
 - [ ] Swap legacy -> Remove
 - [ ] COPY-PASTE the code